tus/tusd/docs/hooks.md

 ### post-receive

 This event will be triggered for every running upload to indicate its current progress.
 It will be emitted whenever the server has received more data from the client but at most every second.
-The offset property will be set to the number of bytes which have been transfered to the server, at the time in total.
+The offset property will be set to the number of bytes which have been transferred to the server, at the time in total.
 Please be aware that this number may be higher than the number of bytes which have been stored by the data store!

 ## Whitelisting Hook Events